Crofton Park: St Hilda's Church

 Situated in Stondon Park, St Hilda's Church dates from 1907 and was designed by F H Greenaway and J E Newberry.
 The Grade II listed building is constructed of Crowborough brick with Chilmark stone dressings and is a fine example of Arts and Crafts ideas superimposed onto Gothic church design.
 Its English Heritage listing describes it as one of the best Edwardian churches in London.
 It has been described by the architectural historian Gavin Stamp as one of two "remarkable and inventive buildings" which distinguish this part of South London, the other building being the Horniman Museum at Forest Hill.

 The church hall adjacent to the current church was its forerunner and originally served as a mission hall.
 Designed by J E Newberry, it is also Grade II listed.

 The war memorial in front of the church is in the form of a granite Celtic cross and is inscribed with 141 names of the fallen.
 It was unveiled on 29 May 1920 by General Sir Ian Hamilton and dedicated by the Bishop Suffragan of Woolwich.
-Unusually, a woman is listed among the names – nursing sister, Rosabelle Stanley.
+A woman is listed among the names – Rosabelle Stanley, a nursing sister.

 Library

 Crofton Park Library, originally known as Brockley Branch Library, was opened in October 1905 to serve the expanding local population.
 It is a Carnegie library.
 Its architect was Alfred L Guy, ARIBA, and it was constructed by F J Gortham of Greenwich.
 The library is of an eclectic Edwardian free-style composition.
 Its entrance facade is dominated by a broad Dutch gable and an octagonal tower with a domed roof.
 The building sustained damage when the neighbouring Crofton Park Station was bombed in 1940 and 1945, losing two glass dome skylights and the leaded glass in the ground floor windows.
 The library was refurbished in 1959–60.
 The library building has been given local listing by Lewisham Borough Council, which describes it as making "a handsome contribution towards the streetscape".

-In 2011 the library was outsourced by the Council to be run as a Community run model, by Eco Computer Systems, now renamed Eco Communities.
+In 2011, the library was outsourced by the council to be run as a Community run model, by Eco Computer Systems, now renamed Eco Communities.
 The library takes computer and book donations to help with the running costs of the building.
-The library is staffed by volunteers which meant unlike the Council run libraries it was closed for much of the Covid-19 pandemic lockdowns, finally reopening in April 2021.
+The library is staffed by volunteers which meant unlike the Council run libraries it was closed for much of the COVID-19 pandemic lockdowns, finally reopening in April 2021.